securefederatedai/openfl/docs/roadmap.md

 - Support for data loading from object storage (S3)
   * This also includes enhanced dataset abstractions, with emphasis on integrity, composition and reuse
 - Support for Federated Analytics via TaskRunner API
+- Additional TaskRunner API utilities for validating the Aggregator/Collaborator infrastructure before executing the FL plan:
+  * A new `fx collaborator ping` command to test collaborator/aggregator connectivity without starting any FL tasks or accessing private data
+  * A [`no-op`](https://github.com/securefederatedai/openfl/tree/develop/openfl-workspace/no-op) workspace template that can be configured and distributed just for the purposes of establishing and testing connectivity and PKI

 As a stretch goal, we are beginning preparations for the production-readiness of Workflow API (FederatedRuntime) via:
   * Improved controls of the types of data allowed across the network